kyaiooiayk/The-Data-Scientist-Mind-Map/README.md

 See [this](https://en.wikipedia.org/wiki/FreeMind#cite_note-1) Wikipedia article.

 ## How to download the software?
-This can be downloaded directly from [SourceForge](https://sourceforge.net/projects/freemind/)
+This can be downloaded directly from (Mac) [SourceForge](https://sourceforge.net/projects/freemind/)

 ## A screenshot of the mind map
 ![ScreenShot](https://github.com/kyaiooiayk/The-Data-Scientist-Mind-Map/blob/main/image.png)